leomonta/PSC/README.md

         -   The specific resource ID is specified in the body
     -   Each with a variant
         -   Text only, lightweight.
-        -   Res only, if you also need the binary resource
+        -   Bin only, if you also need the binary resource

 #### The actual body

 -   The Body of the message
     -   The text plus some referencies to media and formatting
+    -   The binary data is referenced by the message should be sent with a dedicated message, preferrably before the actual message

 #### Version